The Lion, the Witch, and the Wardrobe (2017 play): Leeds and UK tour (2024-25)

-Principle Casts
+Principal Casts

-Critical Reception
+Critical reception

 The Leeds production received positive reviews.
 For WhatsOnStage, Matt Trueman wrote that "Cookson's staging...is strange, unsettling and scary, yet wondrous and magical all the same,...[instilling] a rich theatricality."

 The Bridge production also received favorable reviews.
-For Time Out, Andrzej Lukowski wrote, "Cookson and designer Rae Smith delight in the novel's eccentricities rather than fight them: their Narnia is a DIY-inflected nirvana where a very funny sight gag about talking animals communicating via cans on strings can sit next to Elphinstone being genuinely terrifying, swelling to enormous height as cackling fiends gather around her."
+For Time Out, Andrzej Lukowski wrote: "Cookson and designer Rae Smith delight in the novel's eccentricities rather than fight them: their Narnia is a DIY-inflected nirvana where a very funny sight gag about talking animals communicating via cans on strings can sit next to Elphinstone being genuinely terrifying, swelling to enormous height as cackling fiends gather around her."

-The UK Tour and West End production received positive reviews.
-According to Arifa Akbar for The Guardian, "Fentiman’s touring production fits this enormous West End stage like a glove.
+The UK tour and West End production received generally positive reviews.
+According to Arifa Akbar of The Guardian, "Fentiman’s touring production fits this enormous West End stage like a glove.
 Tom Paris’s design is a wonder, with a giant clock face as a backdrop to mark the disparity between real-world time and Narnia’s parallel universe...Womack's White Witch is all hard edges and glaring looks yet resists becoming a pantomime villain."
-Humphries' puppet designs and Olié's direction in particular received praise; for East Midlands Theatre, Phil Lowe wrote, "The puppetry aspects are a revelation and the all roaring, all majestic vision of the giant Aslan puppet and Chris Jared’s human personification are magnificent.
+Humphries' puppet designs and Olié's direction received praise; for East Midlands Theatre, Phil Lowe wrote, "The puppetry aspects are a revelation and the all roaring, all majestic vision of the giant Aslan puppet and Chris Jared’s human personification are magnificent.
 The much smaller puppet for Schrödinger the cat belonging to Professor Kirk (Johnson Willis) is universally loved with [the] audience."
+Other reviews were more mixed, with Evening Standard in particular expressing disappointment over its pacing, the Aslan puppet, and one-dimensional performances.